DataDog/datadog-api-client-ruby/docs/v1/LogsIndexesAPI.md

 > <LogsIndex> update_logs_index(name, body)

-Update an index

 Update an index as identified by its name.
 Returns the Index object passed in the request body when the request is successful.

 Using the `PUT` method updates your index’s configuration by **replacing** your current configuration with the new one sent to your Datadog organization.

 ### Examples